basileMarchand/basictools-frozen/docs/Intro.rst

 Asking for Help
 ***************

-All question can be addressed using the issues system of gitlab https://gitlab.com/drti/basic-tools/-/issues.
+All questions can be addressed using the issues system of gitlab https://gitlab.com/drti/basic-tools/-/issues.

 ***************************
 To contribute to BasicTools
 ***************************

 To contribute to BasicTools you can fill a bug report on [#gitlaburlpublic]_ with a *minimal non working example*.
-This makes the debugging easier in ours side.
+This makes the debugging easier on our side.

-If you want to contribute with code you must.
+If you want to contribute with your code you must:

 *  clone the master branch of BasicTools from [#gitlaburlpublic]_
 *  make a development branch